This post may contain affiliate links. Please see my disclosure policy for details.

 These are commonplace in India and usually are attached to holy temples.

 Ghats are used every day in India.
-This is what people use to bathe, to wash clothes, to perform aarti (religious ceremonies) and to pray.
+This is what people use to bathe, wash clothes, perform aarti (religious ceremonies), and pray.

 In Varanasi, you’ll find 87 ghats, or steps leading down to the holy River Ganges.

 The Ganges river is considered holy and sacred.
 Hindus believe that the river is personified as the goddess Ganga.